 - 6-month self-exclusion.
 This is identical to the other time out periods, except that you will not be automatically reinstated.
 If you want to return to playing on PokerStars, you can email email@example.com any time after your self-exclusion period has passed.

 - Self-exclusions longer than 6 months, and permanent self-exclusions.
 If you wish to self-exclude yourself longer than 6 months, or permanently self-exclude yourself, please contact firstname.lastname@example.org.

 You may also wish to investigate GamBlock, a software application that limits a computer’s access to online gaming sites.

-If you choose to play online poker, there are some general guidelines that can help make your poker playing experience safer, and reduce the risk that problems can occur:
+If you choose to play online, there are some general guidelines that can help make your online playing experience safer, and reduce the risk that problems can occur:

-- Don't play poker when you are upset, tired, or depressed.
+- Don't play online when you are upset, tired, or depressed.
 It is difficult to make good decisions when you are feeling down.

-- Balance poker with other activities.
-Find other forms of entertainment so playing poker does not become too big a part of your life.
+- Balance playing online with other activities.
+Find other forms of entertainment so that playing online does not become too big a part of your life.

 If you feel you might have a gambling problem, and seek further advice or counselling, you can visit these web sites:

 Setting limits on your purchases